 * Highlight features are subject to change according to the final itinerary.

-* Please click on the price to book. * Regular Price: 30% of the total price deposit required at booking. * Sale Price: Full payment required at booking.
+* Please click on the price to book. * Regular Price: A 30% deposit of the total price is required at the time of booking * Sale Price: Full payment required at booking.

 Sinorama Gold 8